YoussefSalem582/Family-Link/tech_readme_files/1_getting_started/README.md

 - 👀 You're evaluating the project
 - 🔥 You need Firebase basics only

+### Use PROJECT_ARCHITECTURE.md if:
+- 🏗️ You want complete architectural understanding
+- 📊 You need to know all system components
+- 🔍 You're doing code review or refactoring
+- 📚 You want comprehensive technical docs
+- 🎯 You're designing new features

 ### Use PROJECT_SETUP.md if:
-- 🏗️ You're setting up for development
+- � You're setting up development environment
-- 📚 You want to understand architecture
-- 🔨 You plan to contribute code
-- 📖 You need complete documentation
+- 📁 You need folder structure reference
+- ⚙️ You're configuring Firebase/dependencies
+- 🐛 You're troubleshooting setup issues

 ---